 Hornsey Town Hall is an iconic landmark for Crouch End and Haringey, with a rich arts and culture heritage.
 We want to restore the Grade II* listed building and make it accessible to the community and wider public on a permanent basis.
 Hornsey Town Hall was built in 1935 and is notable as one of the earliest modernist, continental-inspired Town Halls built in inter-war England.
 Much of the original decorative scheme survives, but it is fragile.
 The building is on English Heritage’s ‘Heritage at Risk’ register, making restoration even more important.

-We are committed to investing around £29m directly into restoring, refurbishing and enhancing the Town Hall as well as the Broadway Annexe and making public realm improvements.
+We are committed to investing a signifcant sum directly into restoring, refurbishing and enhancing the Town Hall as well as the Broadway Annexe and making public realm improvements.
 The proposals will also improve accessibility and generate more usable spaces for a better public offer.
 The proposals feature a new hotel which will help to cover the extensive running costs associated with the town hall guaranteeing its future and an arts centre, café and flexible community and events spaces for all to enjoy.

 No, absolutely not.
 The hotel is mostly concentrated in the less historically significant parts of the building.